serkanyazicioglu/Guilds-of-WoW-Addon/README.md

 - Exporting attendance data to Guilds of WoW for attendance reports and syncing RSVPs bidirectional,

-- Easier in-game recruitment management for inviting to guild, adding as friend or whispering.
+- Easier in-game recruitment management for inviting to guild, adding as friend or whispering,

+- Syncing back your guild's Mythic+ keystones to GoW and Discord (Requires 'Astral Keys' and/or 'Details' addons).

 ## EVENTS

-When you access events section of your guild management, at least one weekly event with "create upcoming events automatically" flag should be saved.
+When you access events section of your guild management, at least one upcoming event should be existing.
 After your guild's upcoming events are generated sync client will migrate your event data to in game addon database.

 https://guildsofwow.com/manage/events

 Guilds of WoW website: https://guildsofwow.com